 Rule 8.
 (1) An electric utility, qualifying facility, customer, alternative electric supplier, applicant or interconnection customer may apply for a waiver from 1 or more provisions of these rules and may request expeditious processing.
 The commission may grant a waiver upon a showing of good cause and a finding that the waiver is in the public interest.

-(2) In the event an electric utility is experiencing an inordinate volume of applications, the electric utility may apply for a waiver and the commission may consider such a waiver in an expeditious manner including granting interim relief as appropriate.

 PART 2.
 INTERCONNECTION STANDARDS